 What is a Triple Net Lease?

 Following the pattern above, a triple-net lease is a type of lease where the tenant is responsible for paying a base rental amount; plus the actual real estate taxes, building insurance, and all required maintenance costs.
 These lease terms shift the burden of rising operating expenses onto the tenant so they tend to come with a lower base rental amount to compensate.
+As such, you should understand the triple net lease pros and cons before making a decision on your investment.

 Benefits of the Triple-Net Lease Structure